Privacy Policy

 In order to verify your identity, we will request that you provide a signed declaration under penalty of perjury that you are a California resident and the consumer whose Personal Information is the subject of the request.

-Right to Delete Information
+Right to Delete Information:

 The CCPA also gives you the right to request that we delete personal information we have collected about you and for us to direct service providers to do the same, with certain exceptions as set forth in the CCPA.
 Note that you may also delete certain Personal Information you have provided to us through your online account.